For an index of the actors and actresses who have a dedicated page, see here.

 - The Casanova: He's a suave womanizer.

-- Hoist by His Own Petard: Falls to his death victim of his own "Circle of Justice" trap after accidentally pulling its torch lever with his whip while trying to hurt Emma.
+- Hoist by His Own Petard: Falls to his death victim of his own "Circle of Justice" Trap Door after accidentally pulling its torch lever with his whip while trying to whip Emma.

 - The Prankster: He sets up various pranks to ridicule important international figures.